mhmedwagih1324/Dataset-Creation/README.md

 - ### add_image_to_dataset:
 contains code that adds a captured image (through 'Capture_Image.m') that is saved to 'test.mat' to dataset saved in 'dataset.mat'.
+- ### resize_dataset:
+contains code that is responsible for resizing images added in 'part_of_dataset.mat' to be of size (Nx3x640x480) for color images and (Nx640x480) for depth images.

 ### test.mat:
-contains the first image taken using the above scripts, contains a colorImage and a depthImage as matrices.
+contains the image taken using 'Capture_Image.m', divided as a colorImage and a depthImage as matrices.

-### dataset.mat:
+### part_of_dataset.mat:
 contains images and depths taken from test.mat one by one through the implemented mat scripts.